-The Orioles’ roster went through significant transformation this winter, and more is on the way.
+The Orioles’ roster went through significant transformation this offseason, and more is on the way.

 Now at the start of their third season in a long-term rebuilding project, the Orioles welcomed an exciting wave of prospects last summer and are expected to shepherd in an even larger group over the coming months.
 They’ve cut ties with a few regulars, sprinkled in some big-name veterans on Minor League deals and are anxiously anticipating the return of their top slugger after a year away.
 Change remains in the air at O's camp.

 By Opening Day, it’s possible most of Baltimore's starting rotation, its entire middle infield and good chunks of its bullpen will look different than a year ago.
 All of which makes predicting what the 26-man roster might look like a challenge, but let’s take a crack at it.
 (Note: please check back throughout the spring for regular updates.)

 Severino looked like a trade candidate this offseason with top prospect Adley Rutschman on the way, but nothing materialized on that front.
 Rutschman is in camp, but he isn’t a candidate to debut until at least late 2021, and probably later.
 That leaves Severino and Sisco returning behind the plate in more or less a platoon situation, with Sisco a candidate to get some at-bats at designated hitter as well.

 The emergence of Anthony Santander in right field has the Orioles planning on slotting Mancini back in at his natural position of first base more regularly this season, his first since missing all of 2020 recovering from Stage 3 colon cancer.
 Davis remains rooted to the roster by virtue of his contract, which runs through '22, but he is nursing a lower back strain that's sidelined him since his spring debut, and that makes the former home run champion doubtful for Opening Day.